-Provides the viewer with quick access to National and International Metrology Laboratories Worldwide
+Provides the viewer with quick access to National Metrology Laboratories

 CAL LAB is a publication that seeks to further the science of metrology (measurement) and the industry of calibration through the sharing of information about developments in the field.
 We are not a magazine empire.
 We are a handful of dedicated metrology enthusiasts that belong to and/or support the National Conference of Standards Laboratories (NCSL) and the Measurement Science Conference, the National Council of Weights and Measures, ISA, IEEE, International Society of Weighing and Measurement, and American Society of Quality (ASQ).

 The Power Engineering Society provides the world’s largest forum for sharing the latest in technological developments in the electric power industry, for developing standards that guide the development and construction of equipment and systems, and for educating members of the industry and the